-We pride ourselves, at Shiremoor Primary School, in providing opportunities and motivation for all children to lead a healthy and active life.
-This has been on-going over time, however the additional funding has enabled us to enhance our offer and ensure that children benefit from outstanding P.E. teaching and coaching and from using the highest quality equipment.
+We pride ourselves, at Shiremoor Primary School, in providing opportunities and motivation for all children to: develop motor competence, develop and lead healthy and active lifestyles and also to engage in competitive situations.
+This has been on-going over time, however the PE and Sport Premium funding has enabled us to enhance our offer and ensure that children benefit from an outstanding PE curriculum.

 What is PE and Sport Premium